-1. Ensure your social media strategy aligns with your business and communications objectives.
+1. Align social media strategy with business and communications objectives.

 Use your business and communications objectives as your North Star when evaluating and determining your activities.
 If your social media activities don’t support your overall objectives, stop doing them and start doing activities that do support them.
 Remember, social media is a component of overall communication plans.
 Social must work with the other channels and support the greater mission.

 2. Put your audience first– their needs, desires and preferences.